Chapter 36 of the Wisconsin Statutes directs the

 The Budget Review and Advisory Committee is not a

-standing committee of the Faculty Senate.
+standing committee of the Common Council.
 The Budget Review and Advisory

-Committee is a specially nominated committee of the senate to assist the
+Committee is a specially nominated committee to assist the

 chancellor, the line officers, and deans with advice and information concerning